Pulitzer Prize Fiction Winner

 Summary

-Martin Arrowsmith is an idealistic young physician whose career carries him from a country practice through public health work to high-stakes laboratory research, all while he wrestles with compromises imposed by money, prestige, and institutions.
+Martin Arrowsmith, an idealistic young physician, follows a career that carries him from a country practice through public health work to high stakes laboratory research, all while he wrestles with compromises that money, prestige, and institutions impose.
 Lewis brings his trademark satirical edge to medicine, skewering quackery and commercialism while celebrating the lonely integrity of pure science.
 The book helped establish the modern American novel of professional life.

 ”